robsalasco/expp/inst/doc/expp.md

   ```

   ```
-  ## Error: error in evaluating the argument 'x' in selecting a method for function 'plot': Error in allEffects(fm) : object 'fm' not found
+  ## Error: error in evaluating the argument 'x' in selecting a method for function 'plot': Error: could not find function "allEffects"
   ```